The Four Coolest and Three Weirdest things you’ll find in New Zealand

 Weird – Home to the First Dogs to Drive a Car

 Three New Zealand dogs were put to the driving test, and were taught to drive a modified car around a race track.
 These cool, calm, collected canines became an internet sensation overnight, all in aid of an effort to show the intelligence of shelter dogs that make highly capable pets.
-Now we think this is pretty weird but outrageously cool!
+We think this is pretty weird but outrageously cool!

 We’re an intrepid breed, which is why we were the first country in the world to have the first commercial bungy jump take place.
 It all began in 1988 when two crazy Kiwi guys decided to throw themselves off the Kawarau Bridge in Queenstown, leaping from a vertigo-induced height with only a length of rubber tied around their ankles, they took the leap of faith and plunged over the bridge then bounced right back up again.
 Some may say crazy but to us this just screams awesome!